An Introduction to Overseas Teaching

 In addition, the Independent International Schools, made up of American, British, and other national, corporate, government, religious, and proprietary schools also hire U.S. certified educators.

 Most educators are on two or three year renewable contracts.
 Some schools may hire less experienced teachers for one year.
 Hiring requirements, salaries, and benefits vary considerably with many offering free housing, vehicle, U.S. tax exemptions (Americans employed abroad are generally entitled to a $70,000 exclusion of taxable income under certain defined conditions), tuition savings for dependent children, R&R trips, and bonuses upon completion of contracts.

 A successful international job search requires an early start, careful planning, proactive strategies, thorough research, and a willingness to persist.
-Recruiting fairs provide an ideal opportunity to meet, network, and interview with many prospective employers in a short amount of time.
-UNI is the birthplace of international recruitment fairs, offering services since 1976 through the UNI Overseas Recruiting Fair.
-Due to COVID, UNI is responding with a fully virtual service for the 2021 and 2022 fair years.
+Recruiting fairs provide an opportunity to meet, network, and interview with many prospective employers in a short amount of time.
+UNI is the birthplace of international recruitment fairs, offering services since 1976.
+Due to the uncertainties of the pandemic, UNI is focusing on safety first and will be virtual for the 2021 and 2022 fair years.
 This year, 2022-2023, we are excited to announce that we will be back to an in-person fair coupled with our online database!